Edgar Schoen: Career

 Schoen held positions at Children's Hospital of the East Bay in Oakland, CA, and the University of California Medical Center in San Francisco, CA and was Board-certified in Pediatrics and Pediatric Endocrinology.
 He practiced Pediatrics and Pediatric Endocrinology in Oakland, CA for 46 years.
 Schoen was Chief of Pediatrics at Kaiser Permanente in Oakland for 24 years.

 Circumcision

 Schoen maintained Medicirc.org, an online resource in which he discussed what he perceived as the benefits of circumcision.
 It went offline at the end of 2012.
 Interviewed in the Eastbay Express (2000), he stated, "Circumcision is one of the best health insurance policies you can give a son.
 A circumcised boy has a lifetime advantage over an uncircumcised one."

 Schoen has written about circumcision in the books Ed Schoen, MD on Circumcision (ISBN 1571431233) and Circumcision, Sex, God, and Science: Modern Health Benefits of an Ancient Ritual (ISBN 978-1-4392-1910-2) as well as poetry on the topic in the American Journal of Diseases in Children.

 In a Boston Globe article, Schoen said, concerning the AAP's decision to not advocate circumcision, "It's highly biased".
 The 1989 report he oversaw stated that circumcision reduced the risks of urinary tract infections and sexually transmitted diseases.
+In 2017, Schoen starred in the documentary film, American Circumcision where he shared his view that circumcision on newborns has worthwhile benefits and advocated for anesthesia during the surgical procedure.